golamrabbani93/delta-quiz/README.md

 ## Homepage / Topics page

-(1)If you go to the home page, you can see what will be quizzed on.\
+(1) If you go to the home page, you can see what will be quizzed on.\
-Then select the programming language of your choice and start taking the quiz.\
+(2)Then select the programming language of your choice and start taking the quiz.\
-You can take a quiz only once when taking a quiz and once the quiz is taken, you will see whether your quiz answer is correct or incorrect in the form of a notification.\
+(3)You can take a quiz only once when taking a quiz and once the quiz is taken, you will see whether your quiz answer is correct or incorrect in the form of a notification.\

+## Statics page

+If you go to the statistics page, you can see in chart form how many quizzes there are on what language.

+## Blog page

+You can visit the blog page to see answers to some questions.

 # Getting Started with Create React App